 How to Avoid Periodontal Diseasehttps://www.grfamilydental.com/wp-content/uploads/2019/04/gum-disease-treatment-dentists-in-grand-rapids-mi.jpg 700 400 Grand Rapids MI Dentist Grand Rapids MI Dentist https://www.grfamilydental.com/wp-content/uploads/2019/04/gum-disease-treatment-dentists-in-grand-rapids-mi.jpg

-If you suspect you have gum disease, don’t waste any time scheduling an appointment with one of our dentists in Grand Rapids.
-At GR Family Dental, we can help protect your smile, even if you’ve already been diagnosed with periodontal disease.
+If you suspect you have gum disease, don’t waste any time scheduling an appointment with one of our Grand Rapids dentists.
+At GR Family Dental, we can help protect your smile, even if you’ve already been diagnosed with the condition.

 Preventing Gum Disease